Parsimonious Mixed Models: Iterative reduction of model complexity

-\paragraph{Dropping variance components to achieve model identification.} The estimates of variance components suggest that there is very little reliable variance associated with the interaction between object and orientation contrasts and for the interaction between gravitation and orientation.
-Dropping these two variance components from the model and refitting leads to an identified {\sc lmm}.
-Thus, the data of this experiment support six variance components, in agreement with the initial {\sc pca} of the maximal model.
+The estimates of variance components suggest that there is very little reliable variance associated with the interaction between object and orientation contrasts and for the interaction between gravitation and orientation.
+Dropping these two variance components from the model and refitting leads to an identified LMM.
+Thus, the data of this experiment support six variance components, in agreement with the initial PCA of the maximal model.